informalsystems/hermes/docs/architecture/adr-003-domain-decomposition.md

 ```

 ## Link
-The entity which connects two specific modules on seperate chains is
+A link is the entity that connects two specific modules on separate chains.
-called a link.
 Links are responsible for relaying packets from `chain_a`
 to `chain_b` and are therefore oriented.
 A single relayer process
 should be able to support multiple link instances and each link should
-run in it's own thread.
-Links require established ForeignClient,
+run in its own thread.
+Links require established ForeignClient-s,
 Connection and Channel.

 ```rust